Table of Contents

 After you get started, you and your counselor will get your own secure “room”.
 This will be your private place to communicate day or night.
 You can access this room from any internet-connected device, wherever you are.

-- Or, you can schedule a formal session.
+You can also schedule a formal session.
 These can be in the form of chat, video, or phone sessions.
 It’s your choice.
-There is a calendar feature in the app that allows you to select a time and a day that works best for you.
+There is a calendar feature in the app that allows you to select a time that works best for you.

 Here are some screenshots of what a chat session looks like:

 How Many Sessions Can You Have?